 “Previously, we’d tried the high-street cannabis oil that is legal here [in Suffolk], which helped some of the time, but not all — because it is not medicinal cannabis.”

 Therefore, the CBD oil sold by places like Holland and Barrett is popular but not necessarily the best you’ll get for your money.

 Looking to Buy?
 CBD Oil UK Laws Mean You Need to Perform Research

-Hemp-derived CBD oils with a maximum of 1mg of THC and CBN are now legal in the UK.
+Hemp-derived CBD oils with a maximum of 1mg of THC and CBN per product are now legal in the UK.
 However, not every available product in the niche is of the quality you want.

 Some UK sellers stand accused of providing hemp seed oil – or even infused olive oil – and selling it on the high street as “CBD oil.”
 Such products contain virtually none of the active compounds.